rgordon40/k8-test-app/README.md

 3. Open the Actions tab in GitHub, run the workflow on the `main` branch.
 4. The workflow will provision resources, push the image, and deploy the Helm chart, and port-forward the service for 10 min.
 ```
-To test visit http://localhost:8080 within the 10 min timeout period
+To test you can visit the URL provided in the "Wait for LoadBalancer external IP" step of the Work Flow